-We’ve been giving a new start to at-risk kids and families since 1920!
+We’ve been serving Maryland’s vulnerable children and families since 1920!
 Join us for a trip down memory lane.

 State Mission Board seeks to establish Baptist Children’s Home of MD.
-Opposed to orphanage, spice entrepreneur Willoughby McCormick favors in-home placement and becomes trustee president.
+Rather than building another orphanage, spice entrepreneur Willoughby McCormick favors in-home placement and becomes trustee president.
 Women’s Advisory Board formed.
 Agency renamed Baptist Children’s Aid Society of MD in 1924.
 Despite financial struggles, 225 individuals helped in first 10 years.
 McCormick family gives large legacy gift.

-MD Bureau of Child Welfare requires conformity to new state standards.
-BCAS contracts with Family & Children’s Society of MD to provide caseworker to certify foster/adoptive parents.
+Maryland Bureau of Child Welfare contracts with the agency to provide caseworkers to certify foster and adoptive parents.
 Over 1,000 responses to Baptist Children’s Aid Club soliciting $1 per year membership.
-Board President Helen Cobb McCormick dies in 1946, leaves bequest improving agency finances, and Hamilton C. Davis elected trustee president.
+Board President Helen Cobb McCormick dies in 1946 and Hamilton C. Davis elected trustee president.

 Of the 66 children under care, 4 are in schools, 4 in foster homes, 48 with their mothers, and 10 with other relatives.
 1950 agency expenses exceed $17,000.
 In 1953, Rowland McD.
 Ness elected board President; Women’s Advisory Board expands to 50 members.
 1957 MD Dept. of Public Welfare evaluation: ”BCAS renders helpful service to Maryland children through counseling, referral and provision for special needs.”

 With 67 children under care, 1960 expenses exceed $25,000.
 In 1961, BCAS relinquishes license as child placement agency “due to lack of need.”
+Agency focuses on providing other family support services.
 In 1964, agency hires Thelma Culbreth as first executive secretary with formal training in social work.